amisstea/cluster-template-helm-charts/README.md

 # cluster-template-helm-charts
-Contains demo Helm Charts for use with the [cluster-templates-operator](https://github.com/stolostron/cluster-templates-operator/).
+Helm Charts for use with the [cluster-templates-operator](https://github.com/stolostron/cluster-templates-operator/).
 Refer to the Operator's documentation for more information.